espressomd/espresso/doc/sphinx/installation.rst

 be written by the user.
 You can find some examples in the :file:`samples` folder of the source code directory.
 If you want to run in parallel, you should have compiled with *Open MPI*, and need to tell MPI to run in parallel.
-The actual invocation is implementation dependent, but in many cases, such as *Open MPI*, you can use
+The actual invocation is implementation-dependent, but in many cases, such as *Open MPI*, you can use

 .. code-block:: bash